 In this article, we’ll start by sharing a few tips on how to use tampons safely.
 From there, we’ll dive into the process of inserting and removing non-applicator tampons.

-Figuring out how to put a tampon in comes with practice.
+Figuring out how to use a tampon comes with practice.
 Don’t be afraid to try it out a few times and see which absorbency options work for you.